James Summers (educator)

-James Summers (5 July 1828 – 26 October 1891) was a British scholar of English literature, hired by the Meiji government of the Empire of Japan to establish an English language curriculum at the Kaisei Gakuin (the forerunner of Tokyo Imperial University in 1873).
+James Summers (5 July 1828 – 26 October 1891) was a British sinologist, an editor, a printer, and a cataloguer who made significant contributions to the study, teaching and knowledge dissemination of East Asian languages in the 19th century London.
+He began his career as a tutor at St. Paul's College, Hong Kong (1850–1851), before being appointed Professor of Chinese at King's College London, a position he held for two decades (1853–1873).
+Alongside his teaching career at King’s College London, Summers served as a cataloguer and archivist at the British Museum and the India Office Library, further establishing his experience and exposure to understand on East Asian texts, manuscripts and artefacts.
+He was the editor of The Chinese and Japanese Repository (1863-1864), The Phoenix (1869; co-edited with Reinhold Rost).
+In 1873, he was hired by the Meiji government of Japan to develop an English language curriculum at the Kaisei Gakuin, the precursor to Tokyo Imperial University, and is buried in the foreign cemetery in Yokohama.

 Early life

 Summers was born in Lichfield, Staffordshire.
 His father was a plasterer of limited means, and seems to have left his family some time before James became 10 years old.
 Summers moved from Bird Street to the Close with his mother and went to the Lichfield Diocesan Training School for about one year from September 1844 to November 1845.
 He moved again to Stoke-on-Trent with his mother and started his teaching career at a National School there.
 His mother died in 1846.